Coolest Pirates Birthday Party Ideas

 My son’s birthday is in the summer so he already had some ideas about what he wanted to do (water gun fight, pool and slip and slide).
 I wanted a theme that would tie in to all of that and give the kids something to do besides just swimming.
 A pirates birthday seemed to be a perfect fit and there were lots of great ideas out there already for me to ‘borrow’ (this site was a GREAT help!).

 We made our own treasure map type invitations on aged looking paper and rolled them up and tied with ribbon to look like a map.
 We got lots of decorations from the dollar store and fortunately since the dollar store was already putting out some of their Halloween stuff it was even better we were able to get some skull things to add to the theme.
-We also got some pirates of the Caribbean stuff that was on clearance from Toys R Us so that was great!
+Also, we got some pirates of the Caribbean stuff that was on clearance from Toys R Us so that was great!

 We put up a welcome sign on our front door directing the guests to come around back “if ye dare” so that we could be in the fenced backyard where all the games and stuff were.
 We had a banner from the dollar store that was really for Halloween.
 It had a big skull and welcome on it so we hung it on the gate.